turingschool/backend-curriculum-site/module1/lessons/intro_to_arrays_arts_and_crafts.md

 Then take your five paper cups and use a marker to number them "0" through "4".

+## Warm Up
+* What is a "Data Structure"?
+* Why are Arrays so ubiquitous?
+* What does an Array model conceptually?
+* What are some of the properties of an array?
+How do they behave?

 ## Together - Data Structures, Collections, and Programming
 * What is a "Data Structure"?
   A data structure is a particular way of organizing information so that it can be used efficiently
 * Why are Arrays so ubiquitous?